 Our team is available by phone, email or by appointment.
 All work with students is compliant with Board of Behavioral Sciences and American School Counselor Association standards for confidentiality and legal/ethical guidelines.

 You may leave a confidential message at (650) 367-9750 x45327 for anyone below:

 Elaine Dessus, Mental Health Support Specialist, firstname.lastname@example.org, ext.
 45326

 Charlotte began her career as a Communications and Work Environment Consultant in Denmark, then moved to California where she started her journey in the mental health field.
 For the past 15 years she has worked in various school based settings to provide therapy to children and adolescents, a job that has taught her about the power of a safe and supportive learning environment – and the amazing resilience of young beings.

 Charlotte is on campus every day.
 Please feel free to contact her if you have any concerns about one of your students – or just want to sit for a little on our red couch in F-14.

-Charlotte is one to look for the many treasures of life, so apart from working with teens, She enjoys spending time with family and friends, walking her silly dogs, listening to music, dancing, reading, gardening, traveling or just plain being.
+Charlotte is one to look for the many treasures of life, so apart from working with teens, She enjoys spending time with family and friends, listening to music, dancing, reading, gardening, traveling or just plain being.